 Statistical Analysis of Research Data (SARD)

 Recent advances in cancer biology have resulted in the need for increased statistical analysis of research data.
-The Statistical Analysis of Research Data (SARD) course will be held on April 12-13, 2017 from 9:00 AM – 5:00 PM at the Natcher Conference Center, Balcony A on the Bethesda campus.
-SARD is designed to provide an overview of the general principles of statistical analysis of research data.
-The course will be taught by Paul W. Thurman of Columbia University.
-The first day will feature univariate data analysis, including descriptive statistics, probability distributions, and one- and two-sample inferential statistics.
-The second day will feature bivariate data analysis, including bivariate statistics, linear regression non-parametric tools and goodness-of-fit tests.
+The Statistical Analysis of Research Data (SARD) course will be held on April 5-6, 2018 from 9 a.m.-5 p.m. at the National Institutes of Health's Natcher Conference Center, Balcony C on the Bethesda Campus.
+SARD is designed to provide an overview on the general principles of statistical analysis of research data.
+The first day will feature univariate data analysis, including descriptive statistics, probability distributions, one- and two-sample inferential statistics.
+The second day will feature bivariate data analysis including bivariate statistics, linear regression non-parametric tools and goodness of fit tests.

 - The participation of NIH/NCI clinical and postdoctoral fellows is encouraged.